|Rev. 5-6-14||Date 8-17-77|

 e.
 The complainant(s) and respondent(s) shall be informed, in writing, of the corrective and remedial actions to be taken.

 E. Complaint Review

 1. Within 90 days following the resolution of a complaint or the imposition of sanctions resulting from a complaint, the AA/EO Office shall conduct a review to determine if the resolution of the case is being followed.

 2. If the review indicates that the resolution is being followed, the matter shall be terminated and the case file closed.

-3. If the follow-up review indicates that the resolution is not being followed, the case shall be referred back to the appropriate vice president or presidential assistant for consideration of additional disciplinary action(s), including possible disciplinary action against violators and their supervisors who knew that the resolution was not being followed, or that the unacceptable behavior continued to exist, and failed to take corrective
+3. If the follow-up review indicates that the resolution is not being followed, the case shall be referred back to the Appropriate Administrator for consideration of additional disciplinary action(s), including possible disciplinary action against violators and their supervisors who knew that the resolution was not being followed, or that the unacceptable behavior continued to exist, and failed to take corrective